-Dr James Hopker received his BSc (Hons) in Sports Rehabilitation and Sports Science from St. Mary's University College, Twickenham in 1999, and his MSc. in Sport and Exercise Science from Canterbury Christ Church University in 2003.
+Professor James Hopker received his BSc (Hons) in Sports Rehabilitation and Sports Science from St. Mary's University College, Twickenham in 1999, and his MSc. in Sport and Exercise Science from Canterbury Christ Church University in 2003.
 James began his post at the University of Kent in 2004 and completed his PhD thesis on the influence of training on cycling efficiency and performance in 2009.
-Currently James is the Deputy Director of the Division of Natural Sciences, a Reader in Exercise Physiology, Director of Postgraduate Research, and a supervisor to PhD students.
+Currently James is Professor of Sports Science and Deputy Director of the Division of Natural Sciences.

 James' teaching focuses on high-performance physiology, assessment and training for optimal performance and contemporary perspectives in sport research.
 He teaches at undergraduate and postgraduate level.